 Hence, it is common for visitors to trek to the memorial, which is considered a national historic landmark.
 But, if you do not fancy hiking, you can drive your car to the place as there is a nearby car park.

 Visiting the Julien Dubuque Monument is one of the many free things to do in Dubuque.
-Apart from its historical value, the monument also serves as a tourist attraction.
+Apart from its historical value, the monument is also a tourist attraction.
 It offers a panoramic view of the Mississippi River, Illinois, and the stretch of Dubuque.

 You can also enjoy the other must-see Dubuque tourist attractions inside the Mines of Spain Recreation Area: The Horseshoe Bluff and the Catfish Creek.
 Both hiking trails are challenging.
 But once completed, breathtaking views of Dubuque will greet you.

 The Horseshoe Bluff offers spectacular vistas of the Mississippi River and limestone cliffs.
 Meanwhile, Catfish Creek highlights the stunning wildflowers in Dubuque.

 These activities are ideal for adventurous travelers.
 But the visit to the Julien Dubuque Monument and its neighboring Dubuque tourist attractions is well worth it even for chickenhearted visitors.
 Just think of the picturesque views awaiting you!

 4. Go on a Tour of the Lock and Dam